ffAudio/ffAudio.github.io/index.md

 ======================

 We have experience in all major DAWs and deploy in a diverse set of APIs.
-Our portfolio covers VST3, Apple (tm) AudioUnits and AVID (tm) AAX plugins.
+Our portfolio covers VST3:tm:, Apple:tm: AudioUnits and AVID:tm: AAX plugins.

 Our software is designed to run on Windows PCs, Apple computers as well as mobile platforms like iOS and Android.
 We also run Linux computers and develop